pettinelab/public_category_learning_metacog_management_analysis/README.md

 - dbinterfacefunctions.py contains functions for interacting with the database, specifically in the case of the Django webapp.
 With minor reworking, these are generalizable to other webapps.
 - prolificinterfacefunctions.py contains functions for creating and accessing Prolific studies.
 - analysisfunctions.py contains general functions used in analysis.

+# Behavioral data
+The behavioral data can be downloaded at https://zenodo.org/records/10155670.